crahal/GWASDiversityMonitor/readme.md

 ### Versioning

-This dashboard is currently at version 0.5.0, and wholly represents a prototype.
+This dashboard is currently at Version 0.6.0, and wholly represents a prototype.
 Please note: although the library logs data updates, it could be that additional dictionary based classifications are required with regards to the ```/data/support/dict_replacer_broad.tsv``` file.
 Please raise an issue in this repo to alert us of any necessary changes, or any suggestions which you may have in general.

 ### License